PartialVolume/DLNAAutoAddPorts/README.md

 open, however they are open.

 DLNAAutoAddPorts.sh when run without any arguments does not ouput any information to stdout, unless it's encountered an error, to find out what it's doing add -v.
+Even though DLNAAutoAddPorts.sh may be run every minute by the cron, it's ok to run the command manually to see what it's doing.

+`cd /home/yourname/bin`

+`sudo DLNAAutoAddPorts.sh -v`

-It's advisable NOT to add -v to the crontab entry, because if you are running an MTA such as sendmail the cron will send a mail to /var/spool/mail/root every minute.
+ It's advisable NOT to add
+-v to the crontab entry, because if you are running an MTA such as sendmail the cron will send a mail to /var/spool/mail/root every minute.
 This might be useful for debugging but it will occupy disc space until you delete /var/spool/mail/root